Toastberries/MarkerSpawners/README.md

  Double | checkDistance |  9  | size of cube centered on spawner that counts mobs Double |    yOffset    |  1  | offset upward, if 0 mobs will spawn in the floor
 ```
-Besides theese you can also use vanilla spawner settings, read up on them [here](https://minecraft.fandom.com/wiki/Spawner#Block_data)!
-(MaxNearbyEntities is overwritten)
+Besides these you can also use vanilla spawner settings, read up on them [here](https://minecraft.fandom.com/wiki/Spawner#Block_data)!
+(MaxNearbyEntities shouldn't be used)

 And here are some examples of how to make a spawner.
 Entity should be marker and variable name and value should be separated with an underscore.